-What's it like going to university during a pandemic?
-Our students talk about how they've found it studying and socialising in 2020/21.
+What's it been like going to university during a pandemic?
+Our students talked about how they found it studying and socialising in 2020/21.

 Choosing where, when, and even if, to go to university is a big decision.
 That's true at any time, but with coronavirus it can even be difficult to imagine what life at university will be like.
 In October 2020 we asked our students about their experiences studying at Worcester.

 Hear from our students on a range of different courses, as they explain what it was like for them studying at university during the 2020-21 academic year.

 We’ve adapted our facilities and events to make sure there are opportunities for socialising and meeting new people.
 Below you’ll see photos of the new outdoor spaces and some of our on campus activities, including Varsity 2021.
 Go #TeamWorc!